MengjiaoZHU/web-app-for-FJC/README.md

 Show incoming appointments with FJC or attorney, also the events or activities held by FJC.
 Should be worked as a reminder page, better to connect with personal calendar.

-4.	*Escape function:*
-This function is to help users quickly close our website without any trace in case their husband suddenly come.
-The button should be placed on a conspicuous position.
-By clicking this button, user will be redirected to another website, such as google homepage and the "go back" button on the browser cannot be used.
-Also there won't be any record in browser history.

 We will have more user interaction functions which need to discussed with FJC.

-**What Interns could do:**

-*For front end:*
-1. You could try to improve and finish our new interface design based on the feature lists and user stories.
-2. You could try to implement the new prototype basing on our previous implementation in AngularJS, but with layouts revised and more features added.

-*For back end:*

-1. You could try to make our front end in an angular form and plant our front end to our backend.
-2. You could try to implement either functions mentioned above based on your interests.
-If you don't have preference, my suggestion would be "4.
-Escape function"

 **Install:**